mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.Abstractions.md

 ####
-Creates a new instance of with the specified parameters.
+Creates a new instance of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageContext*with the specified parameters.

 ##### Parameters
 * *channelType:* The type of the message channel.